Table of Contents

 Reptiles and Amphibians

-The Grand Canyon hosts 41 species of reptiles and 8 species of amphibians.
-Common lizards include the western whiptail (Aspidoscelis tigris) and the plateau fence lizard (Sceloporus tristichus).
-Snakes such as the gopher snake (Pituophis catenifer) and the venomous Grand Canyon rattlesnake (Crotalus oreganus abyssus) are also present.
-The unique Grand Canyon rattlesnake is a subspecies known for its pinkish color, matching the red rocks of the canyon.
-Amphibians, including the red-spotted toad (Anaxyrus punctatus) and canyon tree frog (Hyla arenicolor), rely on seasonal waters and seep springs to breed.
+The Grand Canyon supports 41 reptile species and 8 amphibian species, reflecting the varied habitats and microclimates.
+Common lizards include the western whiptail (Aspidoscelis tigris) and plateau fence lizard (Sceloporus tristichus).
+Snakes such as the gopher snake (Pituophis catenifer) and the Grand Canyon rattlesnake (Crotalus oreganus abyssus) are notable.
+The Grand Canyon rattlesnake is a subspecies distinguished by its pinkish coloration, an adaptation that provides camouflage against the canyon's signature red rocks.

 Notable Plant Species